FLOOD WATCH – Mattawa River watershed and its tributaries; Chippewa Creek and La Vase River in North Bay

 Risk:

 All residents, especially those in low lying areas, are encouraged to monitor the conditions that are developing.
 Banks adjacent to rivers and creeks are very slippery at this time and when combined with cold open water, pose a serious hazard.
-The public is encouraged to keep children and pets away from watercourses and off waterbodies.
+The public is encouraged to keep children and pets away from watercourses and waterbodies.

 Municipalities are encouraged to monitor water crossings for debris that may affect the movement of water through culverts and bridges.
 A close watch on local conditions and updated forecasts and warnings from Environment Canada is also recommended.